MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/mouseinteractions.md

 {{< youtube "Ye5lOHDWcRo" >}}

 ## Introduction
 In this example, we implement some image or object interactions.
-We will create a 3D scene, in which we display a cube and change its size using the mouse.
+We will create a 3D scene in which we display a cube and change its size using the mouse.
 We also get to know another viewer, the module `SoExaminerViewer`.
-This viewer is important.
-It enables the rendering of Open Inventor scenes and allows interactions with the Open Inventor scenes.
+This viewer is important: It enables the rendering of Open Inventor scenes and allows interactions with the Open Inventor scenes.

 ## Steps to Do